auto scaling observability

 1. Performance optimization: Monitoring helps identify performance bottlenecks and inefficiencies within a system, enabling teams to optimize resources and improve overall system performance.

-2. Capacity planning: By monitoring resource utilization and workload patterns, teams can accurately plan for future growth, ensuring sufficient resources are available to meet demand.
+2. Capacity planning: By monitoring resource utilization and workload patterns, teams can accurately plan for future growth and ensure sufficient resources are available to meet demand.

 3. Compliance and SLA enforcement: Monitoring systems help organizations meet compliance requirements and enforce service level agreements (SLAs) by tracking and reporting on key metrics.